dtonhofer/prolog_notes/other_notes/about_negation/README.md

    - Allen Van Gelder, Kenneth A. Ross, John S. Schlipf
    - https://www.researchgate.net/publication/2742259_The_Well-Founded_Semantics_for_General_Logic_Programs
    - Appears in: _Journal of the ACM, Vol. 38, No. 3, July 1991, pp. 620-650_
+   - An early version of this paper appears as "Unfounded sets and well-founded semantics for general logic programs".
+In _ACM Symposium on Principles of Database Systems, pages 221-230, 1988._

 Abstract:

 > A general logic program is a set of rules that have both positive and negative subgoals.